xksteven/myOpenGL/README.md

 One can install with the following on the command line: sudo apt-get install make g++ libglfw3-dev libglm-dev glew1.5-dev

+run make -DEBUG=1 for debugging mode

 ##To Do

+- Test on Mac OSX
 - Lighting
 - Shadow Mapping + Normal Mapping
 - Mesh and model class